tkglaser/tkglaser.github.io/_posts/2012-03-06-custom-editor-template-for-geo.md

+---
+layout: post
+title:  "Custom Editor Template for Geo Coordinates in MVC 3 using Google Maps"
+date:   2012-03-06
+permalink: /custom-editor-template-for-geo/
+---
-﻿I was recently given the task to make stored geo location data editable.
+I was recently given the task to make stored geo location data editable.
 So ideally I would want to have an Edit view where I can just move a pin around on a map.
 Something similar has been done